gheenie/precourse-javascript/README.md

 💻 **Time for you to make your own copy of this repository**

 1. Fork and clone this repository.
+When you try to clone this repo in your terminal you'll be prompted for your GitHub password, paste the Personal Access Token from the previous step and press `enter`/`return` - this will keep you logged-in so that you do not have to enter your password every time you use a `git` command.

 2. Open this repository in VSCode.
 (If you'd like to open it using your terminal, [this video](https://www.youtube.com/watch?v=iP5FKZXtDBs) is a good guide.)